Kerrick/Mostly-Harmless/README.markdown

 This is an upcoming reddit extension for Google Chrome.

-1. It looks and functions just like reddit, but is API driven (I'm not just iframing reddit or anything).

-2. It is going to support everything reddit does, including share, report, and hide.
+### Roadmap

+1. Share -- get it working or not?

+2. Submission dialog for pages that haven't been submitted to reddit.

+3. Submission dialog for pages that have been submitted to reddit, provided you're not reposting the same link to a subreddit.

-3. Its submit dialog will bring up a submission box in the popup, and it will support subreddit suggestions as you type, and have a brand new function...
-Forced reposts!
-If something has already been posted to a subreddit you are trying to submit it to, the extension will append a URL query string to it so it still goes through.
+4. Depending on user feedback, I might add special support for reposts.
+The extension could append a URL query string to it so it still goes through.

+5. Comment dialog for pages that are reddit comment pages.

+6. Comment dialog upon clicking an action (near save, hide, etc.) for all posts.

+7. **Privacy** - when [Fancy Settings](https://github.com/frankkohlhepp/fancy-settings) supports textareas, I'll add the capability to exclude domains and regular expression matches from being looked up.

-4. Once infobars come out of the expiremental API, I'll be implementing a UI similar to Socialite as well.
+8. When infobars come out of the expiremental API, I may be implementing a UI similar to Socialite as well.
+However, [chromakode](https://github.com/chromakode)'s [shine](https://github.com/chromakode/shine) is more like Socialite, and our two extensions' functionalities have been taking different paths.

-5. I hope to open source this and get it officially endorsed by reddit in the same way Socialite and RedditAddict are.
+9. I hope to open source this and get it officially endorsed by reddit in the same way Socialite and RedditAddict are.

 ## Known Issues ##

-* After clicking a vote icon, the state doesn't *appear* to change unless you hover over it again.
+* After clicking a vote icon, hide, or report, the state may not *appear* to change unless you move your mouse over what you just clicked.
+However, often you move your mouse to get away from the element, so you won't usually see this.
 This is a [known bug in Google Chrome](http://code.google.com/p/chromium/issues/detail?id=77246).

+* Share doesn't work yet.